au-research/ARDC-23-things/_things/thing-14.md

     his ORCID.
 -   Scroll through his list of works and look closely at *Source* to see the wide range of sources of his publications.
 Are any datasets included?
-(Hint: look for Source: Australian National Data Service (ANDS) Registry but note the publication type for research data!)
+(Hint: look for Source: Research Data Australia but note the publication type for research data!)

 **Consider:** why do you think there is an exclamation mark in the previous sentence about the publication type for research data?